Prohelion/prohelion.github.io/docs/Motor_Controllers/WaveSculptor200/User_Manual/20_Mounting.md

 Before final mounting of the controller in the vehicle, connect and fill the liquid cooling system as shown in the next section of this document.
 The controller needs to be tilted to fully bleed air bubbles from the system.

-The Wavesculptor is mounted with a three-point mount using rubber standoffs to help isolate vehicle vibration from the controller electronics.
+The WaveSculptor is mounted with a three-point mount using rubber standoffs to help isolate vehicle vibration from the controller electronics.
 Refer to the drawing below for mounting hole locations, which should be fitted with an M6 insert or nut.

 ![WaveSculptor 200 Motor Controller](images/dimensions_and_tolerances.png)